-General safety and fire safety information is available to students, faculty, and staff at https://www.uwlax.edu/reslife/orl-resources/policies--procedures/#tm-fire-procedures and in this report.
-The training
+General safety and fire safety information is available to students, faculty, and staff here and in this report.
+The training includes procedures students and employees should follow in case of a fire.

 Fire Safety Education for Student Employees and Occupants of University Housing